 We know that coffee culture is supreme in Italy.
-I just came across this humorous take on a comparison of Italian with French coffee:
+I just came across this funny take on a comparison of Italian with French coffee:

 ASK HIM FOR A CAFE AU LAIT ONLY IF YOU WOKE UP WITH HIM